steven-joruk/steven-joruk.github.io/content/cv.md

 ## Profile

 My love of programming began long before I knew it would be my career, but even now it takes up many of my free evenings.
 Problem solving is a constant source of enjoyment, which enables me to stay focused even when I'm challenged.
-I’m able to read through sparse documentation and legacy code effectively on my own, but don’t hesitate to ask for help.
-I value team productivity and sustainability highly, along with solving the right problems by having a deep understanding of my users' needs.
-My ideal work place would value quality, have a similar level of enthusiasm, and would have a positive effect on the world - either through the products they create or their contributions to open source software.
+I’m able to navigate large code bases with sparse documentation and refactor legacy systems with a pragmatic and safe approach.
+I highly value team productivity and sustainability, along with solving the right problems by gaining a deep understanding of my users' needs.
+My ideal work place would value quality, have enthusiasm for the problems they are solving, and would have a positive effect on the world - either through the products they create or their contributions to open source software.

 ## Skills

-### Recent Personal projects
+### Recent Personal Projects

-* Stanford's cryptography course on Coursera.
+* Learning the Rust Analyzer code base to add new IDE assists.
 * Rust FFI bindings for macOS’ Security Framework.
 * Conversation support for the Rust sudo plugin bindings.
-* Minor improvements to Rust's cargo project.
 * An implementation of the first version of the QOI image file format.

-### Programming Languages

-Rust, modern C++, Qt, Swift, Python 3, Bash, C#, C, CSS, GLib/GTK, Java, Javascript, Lua, Qt, Swift5, Typescript.

-### Operating systems
+### Operating Systems, Programming Language and Frameworks

-Linux (both as embedded and desktop), macOS, Windows, Windows CE.
+I’m very familiar with Linux, macOS, Rust, C and Qt.
+I’m comfortable with Windows, modern C++, Swift and Python. **I've omitted other languages and frameworks to avoid turning up in too many search results.**

 ### Expertise

-Writing test suites, refactoring legacy code, CI/CD pipeline creation and maintenance, debugging challenging faults and performance issues, designing new software and features, threat modelling and security analysis.
+Refactoring legacy code, writing test suites, CI/CD pipeline creation and maintenance, debugging challenging faults and performance issues, designing new software and features, threat modelling and security analysis.

-### Personal Attributes
+### Personal attributes

 Empathetic and engaged team member, problem solver, disciplined self learner.